-What anyone can do When you see someone who you think could be being sexually exploited and trafficked: Keep a written log of what you are seeing, where you are seeing it and the date and time you are seeing it. - Call Luton Adult Safeguarding Team on 01582 547730 or email adultsafeguarding@luton.gov.uk - Call Luton Children's Safeguarding Team on 01582 547653 or 0300 3008 123 or email mash@luton.gov.uk - Report your observations to the Police REMEMBER any reporting you do can remain anonymous.
+What anyone can do When you see someone who you think could be being sexually exploited and trafficked: Keep a written log of what you are seeing, where you are seeing it and the date and time you are seeing it. - Contact your Local Authority Adult Safeguarding Team and/or Children Safeguarding Team and share your information - Report your observations to the Police REMEMBER any reporting you do can remain anonymous.
 Call 999 in an emergency or 101 if you do not need an immediate response. - Call the Modern Slavery Helpline 08000 121 700.
 Advisors are well placed to offer information and advice on what you may be seeing.
 When you see an individual or group who is/are potentially purchasing sex:

 Keep a written log of what you are seeing, where you are seeing it and the date and time you are seeing it.
-Do not approach them and place yourself at risk. - Submit information about individual buyers and car registration number plates to faith@lastmatters.co.uk - Report your sightings to the Police in as much detail as possible - REMEMBER - any reporting you do can remain anonymous.
+Do not approach them and place yourself at risk.
+Report your sightings to the Police in as much detail as possible REMEMBER - any reporting you do can remain anonymous.
 Call 999 in an emergency or 101 if you do not need an immediate response.
 If you are unsure about reporting incidents to the police, it can be helpful to begin reporting lesser crimes, such as fly tipping, to get used to the process.
 After doing this a few times, you may feel more comfortable about reporting crimes such as suspected trafficking and exploitation.
 SUPPORTING MEN TO WALK IN A NEW DIRECTION If someone you know purchases sex, you can make a referral, or empower them to refer themselves, to Flint.
 Flint provides a personal and non-judgemental mentoring service that helps men with strong temptations to significantly reduce their purchasing of sex.
 Developed by a dedicated team which includes a GP and trained counsellor, the Flint programme can help you to deal with shame, mend damaged relationships and recover a healthy and fulfilling attitude to sex.
 Flint's mentoring service shows evidence of improving men's mental wellbeing, and in the words of one of our service users "Flint helps you get free from paying for sex".
 In addition, service users have reported improvements in relationships with family members, including their children, and a renewed ability and enthusiasm to engage in community, charitable and social activities.
-Go to www.azalea.org.uk/flint for more information or send an email to flint@azalea.org.uk

-SCENARIO 3, SOPHIA - Make a note of a name, if she shared this with you - Make a note of what the pair of them looked like, what they were wearing did you notice any distinctive features? - Make a note of the injuries that you noticed was it her left or right eye that was bruised? - Make a note of the times that the CCTV would have picked up footage with the pair in - Call the police if you feel the lady could be in imminent danger share all of the details that you have made a note of - Call the Modern Slavery Helpline on 08000 121 700 for advice on how to report this further
+Go to www.azalea.org.uk/flint for more information or send an email to flint@azalea.org.uk Flint prioritises working with clients from Luton and the surrounding towns, however we will consider clients further afield where possible or refer to other appropriate support.
+All sessions are conducted virtually.
+Flint SCENARIO 3, SOPHIA - Make a note of a name, if she shared this with you - Make a note of what the pair of them looked like, what they were wearing - did you notice any distinctive features? - Make a note of the injuries that you noticed was it her left or right eye that was bruised? - Make a note of the times that the CCTV would have picked up footage with the pair in - Call the police if you feel the lady could be in imminent danger share all of the details that you have made a note of - Call the Modern Slavery Helpline on 08000 121 700 for advice on how to report this further